OnePointGlobal/OnePoint-API-Documentation-V2/docs/Faq.md

 The OnePoint Global has a [Data Protection Policy](http://resources.onepointglobal.com/data-protection/) that supports data destruction.

-It is also possible to `kill` data associatedw tih a specific mobile number that is also associated with your account.
+It is also possible to `kill` data associated with a specific mobile number that is also associated with your account.
 For more information [check here](Message.md).

 Ultimately you may be interested in a custom Data Protection Policy.
 In this instance please contact our [Client Services Team](https://www.onepointglobal.com/open-account/).